 What is a bearing in robotics?

-A bearing in robotics is a precision machine element that constrains motion (usually rotation) while reducing friction and maintaining alignment under combined loads.
-In robot joints, bearings carry radial/axial forces and overturning moments so the motor and reducer can deliver accurate, repeatable motion with controlled torque, runout, and stiffness.
+A robotics bearing reduces friction, controls rotation, and maintains alignment under combined loads.
+In robot joints, it supports radial/axial forces and overturning moments to ensure accurate, repeatable motion with stable torque and stiffness.

 What the bearing is “doing” in a robot joint